lpacher/phd/labs/lab0/README.md

 % which tclsh
 ```

-In case the Tcl package is not installed on your system, use
+In case the Tcl package is not installed on your Linux system, use

 ```
 % sudo yum install tcl